Logo

 Where to Buy OUSD

 OUSD can be bought directly on the Origin dapp, through Curve itself, or on centralized exchanges such as Kucoin or Gate.
-If you purchase through the OUSD app, you’ll be minting fresh OUSD with Dai, USDT, or USDC, whereas buying on a secondary market can be done through stablecoins, USD, or crypto.
+If you purchase through the OUSD app, you’ll be minting fresh OUSD with DAI, USDT, or USDC, whereas buying on a secondary market can be done through stablecoins, USD, or crypto.

-Curve Finance Competitors
+Curve Finance Crypto Competitors

 Most of the differences between Curve’s biggest competitors stem from their pricing algorithms, and are known as: